Local functional equations for submodule zeta functions associated to nilpotent algebras of endomorphisms: Proofs of Theorem and Corollary

 \subsubsection{$\mfp$-Adic integration}

-To establish the functional equation \eqref{equ:funeqA} for $A^{\nl}(s)$ we express each of the functions $A_I^{\nl}(s)$ in terms of $\mfp$-adic integrals of the form \cite[(6)]{Voll/10} that satisfy the hypotheses of \cite[Theorem~2.3]{Voll/10}.
-To this end we define, for $i,r\in[n]$,
+To establish the functional equation \eqref{equ:funeqA} for $A^{\nl}(s)$ we express each of the functions $A_I^{\nl}(s)$ in terms of $\mfp$-adic integrals of the form \cite[(6)]{Voll/10} that satisfy the hypotheses of \cite[Theorem~2.3]{Voll/10}. \revtwo{To this end we consider multivariate $\mfp$-adic integrals $Z^{\nl}_{I}(\bfs)$ (cf.\ \eqref{equ:Z}) on $\mfp^{|I|} \times \Gamma$ whose integrands are defined using carefully chosen polynomial mappings.
+The latter are designed in such a way that the numbers $\mcN^{\nl}_{I,\bfr,\bfm}$ entering \eqref{def:AidI} may easily be expressed in terms of the (Haar) measures $\mu^{\nl}_{I,\bfr,\bfm}$ of the subsets of $\mfp^{|I|} \times \Gamma$ on which the integrands are constant; cf.\ Lemma~\ref{lem:mass=zahl}.
+The generating functions $A_I^{\nl}(s)$ may be recovered from (suitable normalizations of) the integrals $Z^{\nl}_I(\bfs)$ upon a judiciously chosen affine-linear univariate substitution of variables; cf.\ \eqref{equ:A=Z}.

+This type of connection between generating functions and $\mfp$-adic integrals has been exploited numerous times before.
+It links, for instance, Igusa's local zeta function (cf.\ Section~\ref{subsec:ilzf}) with the problem of counting solutions to polynomial congruences modulo powers of $\mfp$; cf.\ \cite[Section~1.2]{Denef/91}.
+The formalism set up in \cite[Section~2.2]{Voll/10} is based on the very same principle. }